 Thank you for writing a review for Evolution: Education & Outreach.
 By doing so, you are keeping researchers, educators, and the general public become and remain well-informed about evolution.
 These instructions, which take the form of a FAQ document, have been prepared in order to help you make your review accessible to our audience, address their interests most directly, and make submitting and revising your review as trouble-free as possible.
 If some point below should seem unclear, or if at any point you should have some question about how to proceed with your review, please do not hesitate to contact the reviews editor.

 When should I have my review ready?

 There are no deadlines.
-A review can never be submitted too soon, but most people take three to six months.
+A review can never be submitted too soon, but most people take six to nine months.
 Reviewers on an academic schedule frequently finish their reviews just after the end of a semester.
 Your review will be welcome no matter how long it takes.
 Don’t conclude that, because too much time has passed, your review doesn’t interest us.
 Reviews become a permanent part of the literature.
 Researchers will find your review useful even years later, when they are considering whether to read the book.

-The reason there are no deadlines is that EE&O is only published online, there are no issues.
+The reason there are no deadlines is that EE&O is only published online, so there are no issues.
 Articles are published online as they come in, numbered sequentially, each year’s articles collected into a volume.